Contact Us Today (424) 372-3112

 Perhaps you were mistaken about your registration information or were unaware that your statement was incorrect.
 Recall that the prosecution must prove intent to convict you.

-Perhaps we could argue there was an unlawful search and seizure or no probable cause.
 If law enforcement searched you without probable cause that led to your arrest, we might be able to argue there was a violation of your constitutional rights and get the case dropped.

-In cases where guilt is not in doubt, then we may be able to negotiate a favorable plea bargain, such as a guilty plea in exchange for a lesser charge.
+In cases where guilt is not in doubt, we may be able to negotiate a favorable plea bargain, such as a guilty plea in exchange for a lesser charge.

-Perhaps we could negotiate prefiling with law enforcement and the prosecution to avoid filing charges before the first court date (DA reject).
+Perhaps we could negotiate prefiling with law enforcement and the prosecution to avoid filing charges before the first court date (DA rejects).
 Cron, Israels & Stark is located in Los Angeles, California.
 We offer a free case evaluation via phone, or you can fill out the contact form.

 Related Content: